olstromej/Connect_Four/README.md

 Connect four is a game that has two players.
 The two players main objective is to align four of their own checkers in a row, anywhere on the board.
 Each player has their own color checkers.
 In this game player one has a red checker and player two has a purple checker.

-After doing research I found that their are over 4,531,985,219,092 positions available.
+After doing research I found that their are over 4,531,985,219,092 positions available on the connect four board.

 Link:

 The deployable link can be found below:

 Screenshots: